Advice for composers writing music for the ocarina

 A wide range can be attained by writing for multiple players, each playing ocarinas tuned to different keys, with overlapping ranges.
 Melodies can then be written to hand off between the players, while others provide harmony.
 There is an established tradition of the ocarina septet, a group of 7 players performing together.

-There is no reason that a multichamber could not be used in arrangements involving multiple players, but this is rare.
+There is no reason that a multichamber could not be used in arrangements involving multiple players, but this is rare at this time.

 Music notation